-Director Raymond Bernard has adapted Victor Hugo’s lengthy French novel Les Misérables into a three part film adaptation.
-The unabridged transcript for the book itself is about 1,400 pages in length, depending upon which publication copy you happen to consulting.
+Director Raymond Bernard has adapted Victor Hugo’s lengthy French novel Les Misérables into a three-part film adaptation.
+The unabridged transcript for the book itself is about 1,400 pages in length, depending upon which publication copy you happen to consult.
 It is my favorite classic novel of all time that completely blows the other classics right out of the water.
 Who cares about the other classic novels such as Mitchell’s Gone With The Wind, Dickens’s David Copperfield, or Tolstoy’s Anna Karenina?
 It’s all about Hugo’s Misérables, baby!
-However, because of the book’s hefty length there aren’t very many high quality film adaptations of its story.
+However, because of the book’s hefty length, there aren’t very many high-quality film adaptations of its story.
 Well, I thought the lack of a quality adaptation was something that I would have to live with until the moment that I discovered an old 1934 French film that appears to have hit the adaptive nail right on the head.
-Before you continue reading through the remainder of this article I should point out that the majority of it contains spoilers; so, reader take caution.
+Before you continue reading through the remainder of this article I should point out that the majority of it contains spoilers; so, the reader should consider caution.

 Nearly a decade later he has established a successful career as a business owner and the mayor of a small French town.
 However, there is one minuscule hitch to his almost perfect new life.
 He stumbles across an accident that leaves a town citizen trapped underneath a heavy wagon.
 Everyone fears saving the trapped citizen with the high risk of being killed in the process.
 Valjean jumps right in to save the guy by lifting the heavy wagon up long enough for the other people to pull the injured man out to safety.
 One of the onlookers in the crowd is Inspector Javert who is attempting to wipe the cobwebs away from his distant memory.
 He remembers the physical strength of the convict from the time he spent patrolling the chain gang.
 Javert rules his life by a personal sense of moral duty and obligation to keep a convicted felon in jail, regardless of Jean Valjean’s attempt at keeping his new lifestyle as clean and innocent as possible.

 Fulfilling his promise to Fantine as she was lying upon her deathbed, Jean Valjean arrives at Thénardier’s inn to pay off the debt and to become Cosette’s new caretaker.
-For the next eight years of her life she views Valjean to be her saviour and adopted father offering her protection and guidance as she matures into a young and beautiful woman.
+For the next eight years of her life, she views Valjean to be her savior and adopted father offering her protection and guidance as she matures into a young and beautiful woman.
 Thénardier and his wife believe they received the short end of the deal when Valjean had paid off Fantine’s debt.
 They conspired for years on new methods in swindling money from the pockets of other people.
 After nearly ten years Thénardier jumps at the opportunity he is faced when he discovers that Valjean and Cosette are living nearby.
-However, to his disadvantage his next door neighbor, Marius, is in love with Cosette and he comes to Valjean’s rescue when he is attacked by Thénardier’s gang of thugs.
+However, to his disadvantage, his next-door neighbor, Marius, is in love with Cosette and he comes to Valjean’s rescue when he is attacked by Thénardier’s gang of thugs.

 As Thénardier is seeking his sweet revenge the other economically poor citizens of France are politically evolving.
 They want to see France evolve into a pure Republic.
 Marius, the young and handsome neighbor, is a member of the ABC Society, which is a local Republican political group consisting of idealistic young men from the lower economic class.
 Marius is approached a few times by his friends who have noticed his apparent distraction of love for Cosette.
 Will he be there for them when they enact what they believe would be a political revolution against the French throne?
 Or will he be enthralled by the wonders of love?

-I will end my lengthy synopsis at this point here, since I have already given away too much information about the movie’s story.
-Raymond Bernard not only directed this film, he is also the co-author of the screenplay adaptation.
-It is a rare occurence for any novel to be adapted so loyaly to the big screen, especially for a book that is so long in written length.
+I will end my lengthy synopsis at this point here since I have already given away too much information about the movie’s story.
+Raymond Bernard not only directed this film, but he is also the co-author of the screenplay adaptation.
+It is a rare occurrence for any novel to be adapted so loyally to the big screen, especially for a book that is so long in written length.
 However, it was a very smart move to split the film into three sections.
-Among contemporary filmmakers the business of creating sequel films is a popular business venture.
-Quentin Tarantino was called an innovative filmmaker for splitting his Kill Bill movie into a two part series.
+Among contemporary filmmakers, the business of creating sequel films is a popular business venture.
+Quentin Tarantino was called an innovative filmmaker for splitting his Kill Bill movie into a two-part series.
 He surely isn’t the first director to attempt such a maneuver since Bernard had beaten him to the much by nearly seventy years.

 Raymond Bernard’s adaptation of Les Misérables is the most impressive film that I have ever watched so far based upon Hugo’s classic novel.
 I highly approve of the film and have found it very entertaining to watch.
 My final rating for the film has received the highest rating I could ever give a film — a perfect ten out of ten possible review points.